 These commands are issued in sequence.
 Processing will halt if any issue an escape message.
 The commands are executed as QLPAR in QSTRUPJD.
+It is strongly recommended that backups be submitted to a different subsystem than the controlling subsystem.

 While prompting is available on this command, the command validation will occur on the controlling LPAR but the command will actually be executed on the target LPAR.
 This may prevent successful prompting of commands like STRBKUBRM because the control group will exist on the source LPAR, not the controlling LPAR.